opendocsg/slw-judgments-backfill/2014_SGHC_72/report.md

  ... the officious bystander test: it is the device that enables the court to define that term which can be said to reflect the parties’ presumed intention vis-à-vis the gap in the contract.
 While the business efficacy test is helpful to identify the existence of a lacuna , that is to say that for the sake of the efficacy of the contract something more needs to be added into the contract, it does not assist in identifying what that “something more” is with any degree of precision.
 That is where the officious bystander test serves an instrumental function.

-The Court of Appeal also confirmed in _Sembcorp Marine_ at [82] the position it had taken in earlier cases like _Foo Jong Peng and others v Phua Kiah Mai and another_ [2012] 4 SLR 1267, that the standard for the implication of such terms remains one of _necessity_ not reasonableness.
+The Court of Appeal also confirmed in _Sembcorp Marine_ at [82] the position it had taken in earlier cases like _Foo Jong Peng and others v Phua Kiah Mai and another_ <span class="citation">[2012] 4 SLR 1267</span>, that the standard for the implication of such terms remains one of _necessity_ not reasonableness.

 47     The Court of Appeal thus held in _Sembcorp Marine_ at [101] that the implication of terms in fact is to be considered using a three-step process: